eellpp/pubScratchpad/memory.md

 > What you have to understand is that even average memories are remarkably powerful if used properly.
 It’s all about technique and understanding how the memory works.
 ANyone could do it.

-What we have been doing over the last century is defining memory incorrectly, understanding it incompletely, applying it inappropriately, and condemning it because it doesn’t work and isn’t enjoyable

 “The brain is like a muscle,” he said, and memory training is a form of mental workout.
 Over time, like any form of exercise, it’ll make the brain fitter, quicker, and more nimble.

 older people who keep their minds active with crossword puzzles and chess can stave off Alzheimer’s and progressive dementia

-> The nonlinear associative nature of our brains makes it impossible for us to consciously search our memories in an orderly way.
+The nonlinear associative nature of our brains makes it impossible for us to consciously search our memories in an orderly way.
 A memory only pops directly into consciousness if it is cued by some other thought or perception—some other node in the nearly limitless interconnected web.

-S kept his memories rigidly organized by mapping them onto structures and places he already knew well.
+> S kept his memories rigidly organized by mapping them onto structures and places he already knew well.
 One image might be placed at the doorway of a house, another near a streetlamp, another on top of a picket fence, another in a garden, another on the ledge of a store window.
 All this happened in his mind’s eye as effortlessly as if he were placing real objects along a real street.
 When S wanted to recall the information a day, month, year, or decade later, all he would have to do was rewalk the path where that particular set of memories was stored, and he would see each image in the precise spot where he originally left it

+To properly encode a memory, you must first be paying attention.
+Since you cannot pay attention to everything all the time, most of what you encounter every day is simply filtered out.

 ### Experts in a field
 Pick any field of human endeavor like doctors, baseball fans, violinists, soccer players, snooker players, ballet dancers, abacus wranglers, crossword puzzlers, volleyball defenders and you would find others amazed by the exceptional memories possessed by experts in that field.